 Suddenly, as Cllr Richard Cook (City Council Leader put it) the pieces in the jigsaw puzzle were falling into place.
 And our university will make a huge contribution to where they’re based – through an estimated gross value added (GVA) of £7.47 for every £1 spent by the University, on products, services and supported jobs.
-There will be almost immediate benefits to Gloucester Culture Trust in bids for arts funding, audiences for cultural activity in the new Kings Square, footfall for our shops and customers for the library and Wellbeing Centre.
+There will be almost immediate benefits to Gloucester Culture Trust in bids for arts funding, audiences for cultural activity in the new Kings Square and footfall for our shops.

 The overall economic value of the UoG can be seen in much more detail through this link to a study done by BIGGAR Economics https://cmsr-web-assets.glos.ac.uk/sites/99/2021/02/12092720/economic-impact-of-the-university-of-gloucestershire.pdf